-This proposal will require an Exempted Fishing Permit (EFP) to allow recreational harvest of red snapper outside the current bag and season limits in Atlantic federal waters.
-Specifically, captains/vessels selected for the proposed Study Fleet would be allowed to harvest a vessel limit of 60 red snapper outside of the federal red snapper recreational fishing season during designated FWC Study Fleet fishing trips.
-The 60 red snapper vessel limit was chosen based on SRFS data indicating that 99% of anglers discard 10 red snapper or less on a fishing trip.
+This proposal will require an Exempted Fishing Permit (EFP) to allow recreational harvest of red snapper outside the current bag and season limits in Atlantic federal waters from September 2025 through August 2026.
+Specifically, captains/vessels selected in the private and charter for-hire Study Fleet would be allowed to harvest a vessel limit of 24 red snapper outside of the federal red snapper recreational fishing season during designated FWC Study Fleet fishing trips.
+Similarly, captains selected in the headboat Study Fleet would be allowed to harvest a vessel limit of 36 red snapper outside of the federal red snapper recreational fishing season during designated FWC Study Fleet fishing trips.
+The red snapper vessel limits were chosen based on SRFS data indicating that 99% of anglers discard 10 red snapper or less on a fishing trip.
 The purpose of this EFP is to allow FWC to collect recreational data through a red snapper full retention Study Fleet while testing alternative management strategies that may potentially reduce waste from discarding red snapper and other managed snapper grouper species.
-The goals of the proposed activities are as follows: 1) Directly collaborate with the recreational vessel operators and anglers to collect catch and discard information at a representative scale within the snapper grouper fishery; 2) Recruit private and for-hire vessel operators to test a snapper grouper aggregate bag limit; 3) Allow a select number of vessel operators recruited for this study to have anglers onboard the operator's vessel to harvest red snapper outside of the federal season, accompanied by a mandatory reporting requirement and provisions for validation; 4) Develop a unique app to collect detailed information from participants in this study on the types of fish released as they are caught at-sea while attempting to reach the snapper grouper aggregate bag limit in both the private boat and for-hire Study Fleets to collect better recreational data and evaluate the effectiveness of the alternative management strategy tested as part of this study; 5) Develop an education course required for all participants

-(captains and anglers) that highlights fish identification, best fishing practices, species identification, and methods to safely descend fish experiencing barotrauma; and 6) Evaluate angler satisfaction through pre- and post-participation surveys and semi-structured interviews.
+The goals of the proposed activities are as follows: 1) Directly collaborate with the recreational vessel operators and anglers to collect catch and discard information at a representative scale within the snapper grouper fishery; 2) Recruit private, charter for-hire, and headboat vessel operators to test a snapper grouper aggregate bag limit; 3) Allow a select number of vessel operators recruited for this study to have anglers onboard the operator's vessel to harvest red snapper outside of the federal season, accompanied by a mandatory reporting requirement and provisions for validation; 4) Use an app developed by FWC to collect detailed information from participants in this study on the types of fish released as they are caught at-sea while attempting to reach the snapper grouper aggregate bag limit in all three Study Fleets to collect better recreational data and evaluate the effectiveness of the alternative management strategy tested as part of this study; 5) Use an education course developed by FWC that is required for all participants that highlights fish identification, best fishing practices, species identification, and methods to safely descend fish experiencing barotrauma; and 6) Evaluate angler satisfaction through pre- and post-participation surveys and semi-structured interviews.
 In order to carry out the goals of the described project, which are aimed at obtaining better recreational catch and discard data and reducing discards through testing of an alternative management approach, an EFP is needed.
-Across the entire duration of the proposed study, a maximum of 7,200 Atlantic red snapper would be harvested on designated Study Fleet trips by single hook rigs with a circle hook.
+Across the entire duration of the proposed study, a maximum of 5,184 Atlantic red snapper would be harvested on designated Study Fleet trips.
 This EFP would exempt anglers participating in FWC's Study Fleet from the following regulations:

-- Recreational bag limit for red snapper at 50 CFR §622.187(b)(9) - Recreational season closure for red snapper at 50 CFR §622.183(b)(5)(i)
+- Recreational bag limit for red snapper at 50 CFR §622.187(b)(9) - Recreational season closure for red snapper at 50 CFR §622.183(b)(5)(i) - Annual catch limits and accountability measures for red snapper at 50 CFR §622.193(y)(2) - Snapper-grouper reporting regulations at 50 C.F.R. § 622.176(b)(1-5)) under the SEFHIER and SRHS programs